gpappasv/stm32_bootloader/README.md

 /* --- BOOTLOADER CONFIGURATION SPECIFIC INFORMATION END --- */
 ```

+NOTE: While configuring this part of the bootloader linker script you need to carefully consider the flash layout of your MCU.
+A good practice would be to always start the primary and secondary applications from the beginning of the desired flash page.
+Also you need to be careful to not have any overlaps between the two.
+Also, since the bootloader cannot update itself, once you flash the bootloader, you cannot modify the flash layout after that, on future application releases.

 - Adapt your application:
-Similarly to the bootloader, the application must also have that information inside its linker script.
+Similarly to the bootloader, the application should also have that information inside its linker script.
+This is optional though, in case that you need that information inside your application for any reason.

 It is important to not mess it up and be careful while copy-pasting that information to your linker script, as the tools that are provided under scripts/build_tools parse the application linker to find the relevant information.
 More information on how to use those tools can be found in the relevant README.md files.

+- Utilize the script **scripts/build_tools/create_dfu_image.py** to make your app binary compatible to the built bootloader.
+More info on how to use it can be found in **scripts/build_tools/README.md**.
+The modified binary will be exported to the current working directory.

 - You also need to modify the **private_key.pem** and **public_key.pem**, under **projects/**.
 They are being used to sign the application, and provide the bootloader with the relevant information on authenticating the signature.